-- How to navigate the qualitative and quantitative divide - Part 3: Market research and quantitative methods Part 3 of the course is divided into two sections.
-Part 3 / B will cover surveys; Part 3 / A will cover Quantitative methods of market research using STATA. - Part 3 /A: Quantitative methods of market research using Stata In this part of the course students will have the opportunity to learn: Lecture 6 (445 min) Lecture 7 (445 min) Seminar 2 (245 min) Lecture 8 (445 min) Seminar 3 (245 min) ANOVA Exploratory factor analysis ANOVA and Exploratory factor analysis Confirmatory factor analysis Part 3 /B: SURVEYS In this part of the course students will have the opportunity to learn: Lecture 9 (3x45 min) Designing Surveys - What are the objectives What types of surveys are there, how to select most appropriate How to delineate the market segment What are the most common survey pitfalls How to design survey instrument Sampling sample frame, sample size, sampling strategies Response rate and addressing nonresponse Technical implementation piloting, translation, ethical issues Lecture 10 (3x45 min) Analyzing Surveys Preparing data for analysis (cleaning, coding) Common survey errors Analyzing survey to test your hypotheses: descriptive, inferential, association and causal analysis of data Lecture 11 (2x45 min) Interpreting results Reflect on approaches to analyzing your data What are your results and how to interpret them Part 4: Finding and communicating insight In this part of the course students will learn: Lecture 12 (2x45 min): Turning data to insight Communicate your insight - How to synthesize findings How to get insights from data that will solve a business - How to develop research-based recommendations How to test and refine your ideas before creating a presentation
+- How to navigate the qualitative and quantitative divide

+Part 3: Market research and quantitative methods Part 3 of the course is divided into two sections.
+Part 3 / B will cover surveys; Part 3 / A will cover Quantitative methods of market research using STATA.

+Part 3 /A: Quantitative methods of market research using Stata In this part of the course students will have the opportunity to learn: Lecture 6 (445 min) Lecture 7 (445 min) Seminar 2 (245 min) Lecture 8 (445 min) Seminar 3 (245 min) ANOVA Exploratory factor analysis ANOVA and Exploratory factor analysis Confirmatory factor analysis Part 3 /B: SURVEYS In this part of the course students will have the opportunity to learn: Lecture 9 (3x45 min) Designing Surveys

+- What are the objectives - What types of surveys are there, how to select most appropriate - How to delineate the market segment - What are the most common survey pitfalls - How to design survey instrument - Sampling - sample frame, sample size, sampling strategies - Response rate and addressing nonresponse - Technical implementation - piloting, translation, ethical issues Lecture 10 (3x45 min) Analyzing Surveys - Preparing data for analysis (cleaning, coding) - Common survey errors -Analyzing survey to test your hypotheses : descriptive, inferential, association and causal analysis of data Lecture 11 (2x45 min) Interpreting results - Reflect on approaches to analyzing your data - What are your results and how to interpret them Part 4: Finding and communicating insight In this part of the course students will learn: Lecture 12 (2x45 min) : Turning data to insight

+Communicate your insight

+- How to synthesize findings - How to get insights from data that will solve a business problem